The Canadian Guide to Cash-Out Refinance

 Because applying for a cash-out refinance is the same as applying for a new mortgage, you once again get the freedom to set your payment terms.

-If your financial situation has changed since you first applied for a mortgage, this might be a good time to update your terms to something that’s more favorable to you.
+If your financial situation has changed since you first applied for a mortgage, it may be advantageous to update your mortgage terms.
+By doing so, you can get more favourable conditions.

 Set the amount you’ll be paying monthly and the duration with which you’ll be paying for your new mortgage.
 Once your cash-out refinance application gets approved, these new terms will kick in and be more convenient for you.